Posts

 Image

 We left Folkstone by train and travelled west back to London where we caught another train and headed north to Cambridge.
-It's a bonus having a dog-sit in a nice city I must say.
-Being a university town, like Oxford, the demographic was quite broad.
-There was a cross-section of locals, students and people of races far and wide.
-We also noticed a heap of op (charity) shops too which to us, indicates a section of the community being of a low socio-economic demographic.
+It's a bonus having a dog-sit in a nice city.
+Being a university town, like Oxford, the demographic was a varied mix of locals, students and people of races far and wide.
+We also noticed a heap of op (charity) shops too which to us, indicates that a section of the community is in need.
 In fact, there were 10 shops in one street that stretched only half a kilometre.
 We made our way to the dog sit which was an 8-minute bus ride just out of the city and we took over from another sitter.
-It's common in this dog-sitting business to actually not meet the owner.
+It's common in this dog-sitting business to not meet the owner.
 We fell in love with 'Hamilton' which we soon abbreviated to 'Hammy'.
-Hammy was so chilled out.
-He was quiet, loved his walks, and slept soundly with a little snoring but hey!
-Here's me, the pot calling the kettle black!...
+Hammy was so chilled.
+He was quiet, loved his walks, and slept soundly with a little snoring!
+We had Daniel and Ellen come up from London for a surprise visit to celebrate Max's birthday.
+Hammy was so well behaved, we were ...

 43. Canterbury - UK